conda/conda-pack/docs/source/index.rst

 Caveats
 -------

-This tool is new, and has a few caveats.
+This tool has a few caveats.

 - Conda must be installed and be on your path.

-- Windows is not currently supported (should be easy to fix, contributions welcome!)

 - The os *type* where the environment was built must match the os *type* of the target.
 This means that environments built on windows can't be relocated to